Back to LLD Concepts

 Encapsulation (HOW)

-Hides internals of a class.
-You can still see the class exists and call its methods.
+Hides internals of a class using access modifiers.
 The hiding is about state and implementation details within a class.

 Abstraction (WHAT)

 Hides entire implementations behind an interface.
-You only know the contract — PaymentGateway.processPayment().
-Whether it's Stripe or Razorpay underneath is invisible.
+You only know the contract — whether it's Stripe or Razorpay underneath is invisible.

 Levels of Abstraction